 Here’s the cost of SpotOn POS for restaurants:

 - $65 per month extra for restaurant

-Also, you’ll need to pay $65 per month to access its restaurant-specific platform, as well as $15 per month to use the Poynt POS hardware.
+So if you use SpotOn’s payment platform, you’ll need to pay $25 per month, plus $65 per month to access its restaurant-specific software (not including hardware costs).
 SpotOn is known to charge a setup fee, but the company does not publicly advertise this cost.

 Fortunately, SpotOn’s payment processing is extremely affordable.
 The company has made an effort to offer some of the lowest commission rates in the industry, which makes it a much easier decision to opt for their platform.